6Toez/skywarriors/README.md

 # skywarriors
-SkyWarriors is a minecraft server website
+SkyWarriors is a minecraft server!

+This is the official website for play.skywarriors.xyz